 2. I dressed according to what she thought was appropriate

 Being a rebel here certainly would have given me my way, but at the cost of a troublesome future with my love.
-If wearing kurti for one hour in front of his mother eases her even a little bit, why not do it?
+My boyfriend’s mom is ruining our relationship but if wearing Kurti for one hour in front of his mother eases her even a little bit, why not do it?

 3. I spent less time at his house when she was around

 I applied a very basic strategy at this point.
-I did not visit my boyfriend’s house regularly, but I still dropped by a few times, like once in two weeks, so that she would know that I am here for long and I am not leaving her son.
+I did not visit my boyfriend’s house regularly, but I still dropped by a few times, like once in two weeks, so that she would know that I am here for the long run and I am not leaving her son but at the same time, I did not mean to come between her and her soon and give them enough space and distance.

 4. I refrained from even hugging him when she was around

-5. I offered to help her in whatever she would do
+5. I offered to help her with whatever she did

 No parents like their child’s friends coming over, eating meals, dirtying the house and not even offering to help.
 To be honest, this entire scenario used to give me constant flashbacks of the movie 2 States, where Ananya visits Krish’s house, but his mother does not approve of Ananya.

-6. I showed genuine interest in her hobbies
+6. I showed a genuine interest in her hobbies

 This part demanded a little bit of homework.
-I kept asking my boyfriend about what his mother likes and acted accordingly.
+I kept asking my boyfriend about his mother’s likes and dislikes and acted accordingly.

-Showing genuine interest in her hobbies made her realise that I truly care about her likes and dislikes and I am mindful of them as I talk to her.
+Showing genuine interest in her hobbies made her realise that I truly care about her likes and dislikes and I am mindful of them and that I’m here to make a genuine effort to win her over.

 7. I continued to treat her with respect